Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: The Discrete Spectral Function

 where $D=\frac{\partial}{\partial t}$,

 Let $v(t,\lambda)$ be an eigenvector of $L$ with eigenvalue $\lambda$.
-Following [Part~I], the discrete spectral function of the signal propagating according to \eqref{eq:nnls} is obtained by solving the the Zakharov-Shabat eigenproblem $Lv=\lambda v$, or equivalently
+Following [Part~I, Section~IV], the discrete spectral function of the signal propagating according to \eqref{eq:nnls} is obtained by solving the the Zakharov-Shabat eigenproblem $Lv=\lambda v$, or equivalently

 where the initial condition was chosen based on the assumption that the signal $q(t)$ vanishes as $|t|\rightarrow \infty$.
 The system of ordinary differential equations \eqref{eq:dv-dt-part3} is solved from $t=-\infty$ to $t=+\infty$ to obtain $v(+\infty,\lambda)$.
 The nonlinear Fourier coefficients $a(\lambda)$ and $b(\lambda)$ are then defined as